 Dolphin Fishing Charters Miami

 Summertime means mahi-mayhem in Miami.
 Dolphin go by a number of names just to make sure people are adequately confused.
 Dolphin are actually dolphin-fish.
 These fish grow quickly and congregate in large schools offshore especially during the summer.
 To be clear, we are not out there trying to kill Flipper.
 Dolphin-fish are fish, not porpoises.
 We do not kill mammals.
 The scientific name for dolphin is Coryphaena hippurus.
 The Hawaiian name for dolphin is mahi-mahi which means "very strong."
 In Latin America, these fish are often referred to as Dorado.
 In the southeast United States, we usually call them dolphin or mahi.
+Dolphin Fishing off Miami is a year round affair but summer is definitely the best time.
 Below you'll see a picture of a fine specimen.